cinc2023/cinc2023.github.io/pages/dates.md

 ---
 <a name="top"></a>

 If you would like to present your work at CinC 2023 conference and publish it in *Computing in Cardiology*, you should consider the deadlines below.
+Please visit [CinC main website](https://cinc.org/){: target="_blank"} for details.
 > **April 1st, 2023**

 - **Special Session Proposal deadline**\